-The STT effect [29] has been proven to be a perfect alternative to the magnetic field for magnetization switching.
-The STT is used for purely electrical data writing by passing the current through the MTJ.
-The memory technology based on MTJs and the STT effect has resulted in the development of STT MRAM.
-STT MRAM is characterized by lower power-consumption and better scalability than conventional MRAM, where the switching is performed by the magnetic field [30] generated by an electric current passing through the write lines next to the cell.
-Several cells are arranged in a matrix connected with bit and world lines.
-A cell in this cross-point architecture is written by simultaneously selecting the cell with current pulses applied to the corresponding world and bit lines.
-The problem of half-selected cells [28] is solved by the application of a certain pulse sequence to the lines supplemented with a special design of the free layer arranged as a synthetic anti-ferromagnet [31].
+Applications driven by magnetic moments and induced magnetic fields have a large share in typical information technology products.
+An efficient coupling between the electrical and the magnetic degree of freedom is achieved on a quantum mechanical level and is known as the giant magneto-resistance (GMR) effect.
+Based on this principle hard drive storage devices with extremely high density appeared on the market.
+The enormous impact of this discovery on the development of information technology was recognized by awarding the inventors the Nobel Prize in 2007 [26].
+A next generation of storage devices with higher density is based on the unique properties of the MTJ that the tunneling current through the structure strongly depends on the relative polarization of the ferromagnetic contacts.
+The difference in the MTJ resistivity can reach several hundred percent at room temperature [27].
+Memory cells are arranged in a matrix connected with bit and world lines.
+A cell in this crosspoint architecture is written by simultaneously selecting the cell with current pulses applied to the corresponding world and bit lines.
+The problem of half-selected cells [28] is solved by the application of a certain pulse sequence to the lines supplemented with a special design of the free layer arranged as a synthetic anti-ferromagnet [29].
 This results in a deterministic, toggle-like fast switching of the free layer.